joncampbell123/dosbox-x/INSTALL.md

 Linux Packages (RPM)
 --------------------

 RPM packages are officially released for the Linux operating system (64-bit, with X11), specifically for CentOS 7 / RHEL 7 ("el7") and CentOS 8 / RHEL 8 ("el8") platforms.
-There are usually packages for both CentOS 7 and CentOS 8 platforms, but for the current DOSBox-X version 0.83.5 they are not officially available.
-However, you can try the following unofficial zipped RPM package:
+There are usually packages for both CentOS 7 and CentOS 8 platforms, but for the current DOSBox-X version 0.83.6 they are not officially available.
+However, you can try the following unofficial zipped RPM package (version 0.83.5):

 * [dosbox-x-0.83.5-0.fc32.x86_64.zip](https://github.com/joncampbell123/dosbox-x/files/5181532/dosbox-x-0.83.5-0.fc32.x86_64.zip)